AgileTrossDev/tps_report/README.md

-# Temperature Processor Service (TPS)
+# Temperature Processor Service (TPS) Report Service
-Backend Service that consumes temperature feed and implements a GraphQL API to create Temperature Processor Service Report, or TPS Report for short.
+Service that consumes a temperature feed and implements a GraphQL API to create Temperature Processor Service Report, or TPS Report for short.

 ```Yeah.
 It's just we're putting new coversheets on all the TPS reports before they go out now.
 So if you could go ahead and try to remember to do that from now on, that'd be great.
 All right!``